 Once I have completed my degree I am keen to work in the City of London, which sits in well with the course as it’s designed for those looking to set up their own business.
 I have already started up my own promotional music company with a friend, called Charish Promotions.
 I would definitely say that the Clearing process worked out better for me than I thought it would.
 It was very quick and efficient.

 However, it’s not just prospective students who can feel the pressure of Clearing.
 During our conversation with James, he mentioned that his father had been incredibly supportive during the process.
 To gather experiences from both sides of the situation we asked James’ father, Dave Walters, how he felt about Clearing and how parents can help.

 I was extremely encouraged and impressed how James made a key decision for his future, found a potential course through The University of Law, researched the Clearing process and applied, all in a very short time.
 It was a pretty stressful 3-4 weeks but working together made it a lot easier.
 I was impressed that this Clearing process got a positive result…which shows it’s a pretty efficient process.

 I helped James produce a financial plan which would allow good control on his finances throughout the academic year.
 We also used a live financial tracking tool which really helped James.
 I supported him in terms of completing documentation and producing electronic copies and communication as required for the Clearing process.
 I helped him to practise interview techniques for The University of Law Business Management course interview and helped find suitable accommodation.

 My advice to any other parents during Clearing is to work together.
 Be supportive, motivating and encouraging.
 Listen to your child’s concerns and prepare an action plan and a financial plan.
 Engage in understanding the process, help prepare the application and practise interview techniques.

-Clearing officially began in July and is open until September.
-You can call us now on 0800 0093375 or visit our dedicated Clearing webpage.
+Clearing will begin in July and will be open until September.
+You can call us now on 0808 3019834..